OnkarKulkarni2001/Database_Testing_Using_TypeScript/README.md

     (4, 8, '2024-07-08', 3, 'It was alright.'),
     (5, 9, '2024-07-09', 4, 'Captivating from start to finish.');

-SELECT a.author_id, a.name, a.bio, b.genre, COUNT(*) AS book_count
-FROM Authors a
+-- Power writers (authors) with more than 1 books in the same genre published within the last 1 years SELECT a.author_id, a.name, a.bio, b.genre, COUNT(*) AS book_count FROM Authors a
 JOIN Books b ON a.author_id = b.author_id